mcamp/VizRob/_docs/overview.md

 In this visualization, the number of log errors emitted from the execution of a state is linearly mapped to a gray-to-red fading.
 A red box indicates the state that emitted the largest number of error logs, while a gray state is the state with the least number of error logs.

+Now we notice the small red state has more errors rather than the big red state, we have to analyze it!

 ![Error Logs]({{ "/img/vizrob/errorLogs.png" | absolute_url }} "Error Logs")

 ## Coverage

 The coverage visualization only shows states that were executed in the behavior.
+As you can see, the robot executed just few states.

 ![Coverage]({{ "/img/vizrob/coverage.png" | absolute_url }} "Coverage")